 5. Portrait of a Lady on Fire (Celine Sciamma, France) & 4.
 Little Women (Greta Gerwig, US)

 Portrait begins with a fiercely self-possessed woman instructing students on how to draw her, and Little Women begins with a publisher insisting that any young heroine needs to be married or dead by the end of the story.
-In other words, we have two costume dramas that, while drawing what they like from older visual and narrative traditions, tackle a still-modern subtext: how do you do justice to women’s experiences in fiction, art, and by extension the movie business itself?
+In other words, we have two costume dramas that, while drawing what they like from older visual and narrative traditions, tackle a still-valid subtext: how do you do justice to women’s experiences in fiction, art, and by extension the movie business itself?
 Portrait is a heady film of tremendous painterly control, and a lesbian love story in which erotic contact arises from kinship and inquiry.
 In Little Women, Gerwig’s deceptively rigorous skill with anecdotal detail expands the loveliness of Lady Bird to a wider scope.
-It keeps flowing, and the decision to rope in the spirit of the author for a meta-bookend both fulfills and plays a merry goof on the formula.
+It never stops flowing, and the decision to rope in the spirit of the author for a meta-bookend both fulfills and plays a merry goof on the formula.
 Individually, either film would be a treasure.
-Together, they might be the double bill of the year.
+Together, they’re the double bill of the year.

 3. Uncut Gems (Ben & Joshua Safdie, US)

-Neon New York noir from the Safdie brothers, a thematic successor to The Maltese Falcon with the bitter aftertaste of something closer to the gutter, like Night and the City or Force of Evil.
-So there’s a rich, cynical history to compare it to, but the triumph is that it doesn’t exactly move like you’ve seen or heard it all before.
+Neon New York noir from the Safdie brothers—a thematic successor to The Maltese Falcon with the aftertaste of something closer to the gutter, like Night and the City or Force of Evil.
+So there’s a rich, cynical history to compare it to, but the triumph is that it doesn’t exactly move like you’ve seen and heard it all before.
 The Safdies’ view of NYC as one giant multi-ethnic hustle has its own pungency, and they improve on Good Time by allowing comedy and feeling a chance to breathe.
-I don’t know if Adam Sandler was robbed, but if his job was to hide insecurity behind a smirk, hang on for dear life, and collapse under the weight of delusions, his particular star presence somehow perfectly fits the noir type of a cocky sap who thinks he can beat the house.
+I don’t know if Adam Sandler was robbed, but if his job was to hide insecurity behind a smirk, hang on for dear life, and collapse under the weight of delusions, his particular star presence somehow perfectly fits the noir archetype of a cocky sap who thinks he can beat the house.

 2. The Irishman (Martin Scorsese, US)